 What is Motivation?

 Motivation is the reason for people’s actions, willingness and goals.
-Motivation is derived from the word motive which is defined as a need that requires satisfaction.
-These needs could be wants or desires that are acquired through influence of culture, society, lifestyle, etc. or generally innate.
+Motivation is derived from the word motive, defined as a need that requires satisfaction.
+These needs could be desires acquired through the influence of culture, society, lifestyle, etc. or generally innate.

 The definition given by Rolland Viau highlights three aspects of motivation:

 - motivation is a dynamic phenomenon, which is constantly changing

 - motivation implies the interactions between the student’s perceptions, his behaviours, and the environment

 - motivation requires a goal to be achieved.

 According to Viau’s model, motivation has it’s roots in the relationship between the persons perceptions and his forming context.
 The perceptions specific to the context, which are the most important sources of motivation, are as follows:

 - the person’s perception of the activity’s value.

 - the person’s perception of his own competence in completing the activity.